silicakes/deluge-extensions/README.md

 *   **✉️ Custom SysEx Commands**: Send *any* SysEx command directly to your Deluge.
 Includes clickable examples for common commands!
 *   **✅ Ping Test**: Quickly check the connection status to your Deluge.
 *   **📸 Screenshot**: Capture the current display as a PNG image; click the camera button or press 's' to save.
+*   **📋 Copy Base64**: Instantly copy the current OLED display as a gzipped, base64-encoded string (in a markdown directive) for easy sharing or embedding.
+Use the copy icon or press 'c'.

 ## Getting Started 🚀